Owyn/aaguide/README.md

 SCRIPT BY OWYN - For TERA
 Credits to teralove and soler91 and SHINOYX for their guides

-Call out attacks from Antaroth Abyss last boss including both NORMAL MODE & HARD MODE
+Call out attacks from Antaroth Abyss last boss including both NORMAL MODE & HARD MODE & 7-MAN MODE

 *Script automatically detects bosses and which dungeon hard or normal.